NifemiLoveth/Lita-aws-project/README.md

 ### Step 3
 I launched an EC2 Instance
 On the EC2 dashboard, I clicked on instances, and the button to launch an instance.

 <img src="images/LITA 6.JPG">

-I filled in the name of my EC2 intsnce, selected Amazon Linux 2 as the AMI, and I created a new key pair.
+I filled in the name of my EC2 instance, selected Amazon Linux 2 as the AMI, and I created a new key pair.
 <img src="images/LITA 7.JPG">

 <img src="images/LITA 8.JPG">

 <img src="images/LITA 9.JPG">

 I selected the key pair i just created and edited my network settings as follows